-The Agenda recognizes active engagement of the Diaspora as a key driver of change for Africa's development.
-The Diaspora have the potential to contribute towards strengthening African economic independence through investment, expertise and general political, cultural and social solidarity.
-The Agenda envisages that the diaspora will be integrated into the democratic processes of all African nations by 2030 and that dual citizenship will be the standard for all Member States by 2025.
+The African Union Agenda 2063 recognizes active engagement of the Diaspora as a key driver of change for Africa's development.
+The Diaspora has the potential to contribute towards strengthening African economic independence through investment, expertise and general political, cultural and social solidarity.
+The agenda envisages that the diaspora will be integrated into the democratic processes of all African nations by 2030 and that dual citizenship will be the standard for all member states by 2025.